w1ns3c/passkeeper/README.md

 - [x] Move Creds from tuiApp to Usecase only
 - [x] Move User entity from tuiApp to Usecase only
 - [x] Move Token from tuiApp to Usecase only
+- [ ] reconnect to server
+- [ ] TUI form info about reconnect to server
+- [ ] Client set logger in file
+- [ ] Split client interface to multi inf
 - [ ] Server logger interceptor
 - [ ] Server DDOS interceptor
 - [ ] Test cover more than 80%